-Like all new businesses, it took more work in the beginning—designing templates, figuring out what sells, properly pricing my products, learning to create well-designed templates!
-Because you see, I have zero graphic design background!
+Like all new businesses, it took more work in the beginning—designing templates, figuring out what sells, properly pricing my products, and learning to create well-designed templates—but once I figured those out, all I had to do was create a few new templates per month.

 How I Started Selling Canva Templates